NowakArtur97/Your-Delivery/README.md

 - Running Docker images on an EC2 instances
 - Automatic installation of the CloudWatch agent
 - Fetching configuration of CloudWatch agent from the Parameter Store
+- Saving aplication logs to a file
+- Reading logs from a file by CloudWatch agent

 ## Built With